 Weaknesses of WPBakery:

-• Outdated Interface: The user interface feels less modern, which can slow down the design process for users seeking a seamless experience.
+- Outdated Interface: The user interface appears less modern, which can hinder the design process for users seeking a seamless experience.

 Overview of Elementor

 Elementor has taken the WordPress community by storm with its innovative approach to page building.
-Designed with ease of use and design flexibility in mind, Elementor offers a feature-rich, real-time editing experience that empowers users to create pixel-perfect websites without touching a single line of code.
+Designed with ease of use and design flexibility in mind, Elementor provides a feature-rich, real-time editing experience that empowers users to create pixel-perfect websites without needing to touch a single line of code.

 Strengths of Elementor: